japaricio2/twitchcon-trio/README.md

 ## Welcome to our Social Streamer bot

+### What this is:

+This chatbot allows you to uses simple commands to get information from your favorite social media.
+It also allows the option of voting for what song to play and the power to veto the song.
+In addition, it also pulls data from Spotify to show what is currently playing.
+Last but not least, it uses cognitive analytics to determine the emotion of the streamer and the text being sent in chat.

 ### Necessary information
 1. Username - The username of the ChatBot
 2. Client ID - Your registered application's Client ID to allow API calls by the bot